TomLouisKeller/contractions/README.md

 ---

-`Contractions` is a rust library to expand contractions in English.
+`Contractions` is a rust library to handle contractions in English.
-So far contractions can only be expanded.
+So far only data sets to expand contractions are implemented.

 Expands "I’m" to "I am" etc.
 The default data set has a replacement for all-lowercase, all-uppercase and first letter uppercase.